JuneLeGency/android-best-practices/README.md

 **Beware of the dex method limitation, and avoid using many libraries.** Android apps, when packaged as a dex file, have a hard limitation of 65536 referenced methods [[1]](https://medium.com/@rotxed/dex-skys-the-limit-no-65k-methods-is-28e6cb40cf71) [[2]](http://blog.persistent.info/2014/05/per-package-method-counts-for-androids.html) [[3]](http://jakewharton.com/play-services-is-a-monolith/).
 You will see a fatal error on compilation if you pass the limit.
 For that reason, use a minimal amount of libraries, and use the [dex-method-counts](https://github.com/mihaip/dex-method-counts) tool to determine which set of libraries can be used in order to stay under the limit.
 Especially avoid using the Guava library, since it contains over 13k methods.

-### Activities and Fragments
+### Activities 和 Fragments

 There is no consensus among the community nor Futurice developers how to best organize Android architectures with Fragments and Activities.
 Square even has [a library for building architectures mostly with Views](https://github.com/square/mortar), bypassing the need for Fragments, but this still is not considered a widely recommendable practice in the community.

 Because of Android API's history, you can loosely consider Fragments as UI pieces of a screen.
 In other words, Fragments are normally related to UI.
 Activities can be loosely considered to be controllers, they are specially important for their lifecycle and for managing state.
 However, you are likely to see variation in these roles: activities might be take UI roles ([delivering transitions between screens](https://developer.android.com/about/versions/lollipop.html)), and [fragments might be used solely as controllers](http://developer.android.com/guide/components/fragments.html#AddingWithoutUI).
 We suggest to sail carefully, taking informed decisions since there are drawbacks for choosing a fragments-only architecture, or activities-only, or views-only.
 Here are some advices on what to be careful with, but take them with a grain of salt:

-- Avoid using [nested fragments](https://developer.android.com/about/versions/android-4.2.html#NestedFragments) extensively, because [matryoshka bugs](http://delyan.me/android-s-matryoshka-problem/) can occur.
+- 避免大规模 [嵌套 fragments](https://developer.android.com/about/versions/android-4.2.html#NestedFragments) , 因为 会有这种[matryoshka bugs](http://delyan.me/android-s-matryoshka-problem/) .
 Use nested fragments only when it makes sense (for instance, fragments in a horizontally-sliding ViewPager inside a screen-like fragment) or if it's a well-informed decision.
 - Avoid putting too much code in activities.
 Whenever possible, keep them as lightweight containers, existing in your application primarily for the lifecycle and other important Android-interfacing APIs.
 Prefer single-fragment activities instead of plain activities - put UI code into the activity's fragment.
 This makes it reusable in case you need to change it to reside in a tabbed layout, or in a multi-fragment tablet screen.
 Avoid having an activity without a corresponding fragment, unless you are making an informed decision.
 - Don't abuse Android-level APIs such as heavily relying on Intent for your app's internal workings.
 You could affect the Android OS or other applications, creating bugs or lag.
 For instance, it is known that if your app uses Intents for internal communication between your packages, you might incur multi-second lag on user experience if the app was opened just after OS boot.

-### Java packages architecture
+### Java 包结构

 Java architectures for Android applications can be roughly approximated in [Model-View-Controller](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
 In Android, [Fragment and Activity are actually controller classes](http://www.informit.com/articles/article.aspx?p=2126865).
 On the other hand, they are explicity part of the user interface, hence are also views.